pananton/busrpc-spec/busrpc.md

 1. if endpoint component contains symbols, which are not allowed by message bus implementation for a topic word, then endpoint will not represent a valid topic and any `PUBLISH` or `SUBSCRIBE` operations will fail
 2. if endpoint component is a long sequence of characters, either component itself or endpoint as a whole may violate message bus length restriction

 To solve the first problem, busrpc specification defines an escape encoding scheme to be applied to the reserved characters when necessary.
-The reserved character is replaced with `<esc><hex><hex>` triplet, where `<esc>` is an escape character and `<hex><hex>` is an hexadecimal representation of the reserved character.
-We recommend to use lowercase "a-f" for `<hex>`, however, it is not required.
-Note, that which characters are reserved and what symbol is used as an escape character may depend on the underlying message bus and is not defined by this specification.
-See specific message bus [specialization](#specializations) for such information.

----

-**NOTE**
+The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
+This specification proposes a solution, in which fixed-size hash of the endpoint component's data is added to the endpoint instead of the data itself.

+As a hash function busrpc framework uses SHA-224, which is chosen for the following reasons:
+* it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value
+* it's performance does not degrade for a small inputs (tens of bytes)
+* modern CPUs provide high-performance instructions for SHA hash calculation

+### Escape encoding

 We expect, that the following symbols can be used as-is in a message bus topic:
 * alphanumericals (a-z, A-Z and 0-9)
 * underscore `_` (to avoid encoding of the namespace/class/method names)
 * hyphen `-` (to avoid encoding of the negative numbers)

----

-The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
-This specification proposes a solution, in which fixed-size hash of the component's data is added to the endpoint instead of the data itself.
+Other symbols may have a reserved meaning for busrpc specification or message bus.

 ### Scalar value encoding